fengyanshi/fengyanshi.github.io/grid.rst

  *  Xslp: starting x (m) of a slope, if DEPTH\_TYPE=SLOPE

  *  WaterLevel: Specify a water level which will be added to the input bathymetry and wavemaker depth such as DEP_WK (internal wave generator) and DepthWaveMaker (left boundary generator).

+ .. note::   IF you add surge or tide level using 'WaterLevel',  please keep DEP\_WK the same as the original depth in the depth file because the water level will be automatically added to the model bathymetry.

 **SPECIFICATION OF TIME**